Makario1337/ExtendedReleaseAdder/README.md

 This Script was only tested with [Lidarr-Extended](https://github.com/RandomNinjaAtk/docker-lidarr-extended), Lidarr may work but could have some missing dependencies.

-Ps: This script is also implemented in [Lidarr-Extended](https://github.com/RandomNinjaAtk/docker-lidarr-extended) and can be activated with the parameter lidarrAudiobookRootFolder=/customaudiobookpath
+Ps: This script is also implemented in [Lidarr-Extended](https://github.com/RandomNinjaAtk/docker-lidarr-extended) and can be activated with the parameter enabkeERAScript=true , nothing else is needed.

 <!-- ACKNOWLEDGMENTS -->
 ## ACKNOWLEDGMENTS